 From the front row of a packed room, I listened to a presenter discuss sharing YouTube videos with their clients in order to help them better understand consumers.
 As a power user of social media, and having extensive experience with social media listening, I completely understand the reasoning behind this.
 Qualitative researchers too have long understood the importance of bringing individual consumers into the boardroom using video evidence.
-Of course, as a huge proponent of privacy and ethical standards, I had a question for the speaker.
+Of course, as a huge proponent of privacy and ethical standards, I had a question for the speaker, one that I have posed many times before including earlier in the day to another speaker at the same conference.

 Did you get permission from each person before sharing their videos with your clients?